Spleen Pancreas And Liver Question And Answers

 2. Fundus Pary: It is the area located above the level of the cardiac opening.

-Fundus Pary Traube’s Space: This area overlies the fundus of stomach and is tympanitic (hollow, high, drum-like sound)
+Fundus Pary Traube’s Space: This area overlies the fundus of the stomach and is tympanitic (hollow, high, drum-like sound)

 Fundus Pary Boundaries

-• Right side: Left lobe of liver
+• Right Side: Left lobe of liver

-• Left side: Spleen
+• Left Side: Spleen

 • Above: Lower margin of left lung resonance